phenri00/ds-agent/README.md

 HTTPS
 ---

-If TLS is enabled you need your certificate and matching private key in pem format.
+If TLS is enabled then you will need your certificate and matching private key in pem format.
 Put these in same folder as the app.

 Using docker?
 Copy/mount into following: